Question of the day: Is it time to rebrand your business?

 Businesses change over time.

 Your audience may change, your offers may change, the way you deliver them may change.
-It’s important that your brand reflects what you are doing today.
+It’s important that your brand reflects the online business ideas you’re working on today.

 TIP: If your brand doesn’t speak to what you do now, it’s time for a change!